Eynorey/SAM/_docs/UC-Specification-Search-available-courses.md

 ## 4\.
 Preconditions

-[A precondition of a use case is the state of the system that must be present prior to a use case being performed.]

-### 4.1 Precondition One
+There are no preconditions to this use case, as the user does not have to be registered on the platform in order to search through available courses.

 ## 5\.
 Postconditions

-[A postcondition of a use case is a list of possible states the system can be in immediately after a use case has finished.]
+The following sections are listing possible states the system can be in immediately after a use case has finished.

 ### 5.1 Postcondition One

+A number of courses found is 1 or larger.
+In this case a list of courses is presented under the search-field.

+### 5.2 Postcondition Two

+A number of courses found is 0.
+In this case a notification is shown to the user, stating that the search had no success and key-words or parameters should be change in order to find needed course.
+A button "Create this course" should be shown below notifying the user that he can be the first one to offer a course with given parameters.

 ## 6\.
 Extension Points

-[Extension points of the use case.]
+The following sections represent a list of possible use case extensions.

-### 6.1
+### 6.1 Autofill

-[Definition of the location of the extension point in the flow of events.]
+An autofill feature can be implemented to extend the use case.
+The search field would expand into a dynamic list of popular items searched before, starting with the same characters as the user's search-request.